jaydeelew/CompareAI/backend/tests/README.md

 - Each test gets a fresh database session
 - Authentication tokens are automatically handled by fixtures
 - Tests are isolated - each test runs independently
+- **Environment Compatibility**: Tests work in both development and production environments
+  - Tests use in-memory SQLite (no external database needed)
+  - Email service is mocked (no email configuration needed)
+  - Required environment variables (`SECRET_KEY`, `OPENROUTER_API_KEY`) are automatically set in `conftest.py` with test values
+  - Tests run in development mode by default (config validation warnings instead of errors)